-Moreover, for the other participant, this is the best way to enter into the foreign market.
+Moreover, for the other participant, this is the best way to enter the foreign market.
 As some of the rules and regulation of places, prevent the foreign industries unless affiliated with the local brand.

 4. Shared costs, expenses, benefits, and risk:

 Shared cost lessens the required financial burden.
-Moreover, the equal participation enables the company to focus on the betterment of the product.
+Moreover, equal participation enables the company to focus on the betterment of the product.
 If the product receives appreciation in the market then the participants enjoy the profit.